Queen’s health over the years as she tests positive for Covid-19

 It comes after she missed the Remembrance Sunday event at the Cenotaph on November 14 last year due to a sprained back.

-Before that, she missed a reception for business leaders at Windsor Castle on October 19 due to ill health, instead spending a night at King Edward VII’s Hospital.
+Before that, she attended a busy reception for business leaders at Windsor Castle on October 19.

+But the next day, she cancelled a trip to Northern Ireland on medical advice and was admitted to hospital for a night to undergo preliminary tests.

+She then spent more than three months only carrying out light duties on doctors’ orders.

 That hospital stay was her first in eight years.
 In 2013, she was treated at the private clinic for a bout of gastroenteritis, when she also stayed for one night.